wolfSSL/wolfMQTT/README.md

 The initially supported version with full specification support for all features and packets type such as:
 * QoS 0-2
 * Last Will and Testament (LWT)
-* Client examples for: AWS, Azure IoT, IBM Watson, Firmware update, non-blocking and generic.
+* Client examples for: AWS, Azure IoT, Firmware update, non-blocking and generic.

 ### MQTT v5.0 Specification Support